pr4ct1c3/jld-academic-kickstart/content/home/about.md

 Research projects that I have worked on include:

-(1) a biodegradable, body temperature responsive polymer surgical sealant
-(2) investigating the tissue adhesion of polymer nanocomposites
+(1) a biodegradable, body temperature responsive polymer surgical sealant  # two spaces for line break (2) investigating the tissue adhesion of polymer nanocomposites
 (3) sprayable and antimicrobial wound dressings
 (4) studying the molecular parameters that affect solution blow spinning